 Weight: 75 to 85 pounds

-Physical Characteristics: Erect ears, an impressive plumed tail, and a very dense double coat; come in a variety of colors from shades of gray to black, sable, and shadings of sable to red
+Physical Characteristics: Erect ears; plumed tail; very dense double coat; colors include shades of gray, black, sable, and red

 08 of 10